 Overall, birthmothers decide to place their baby for adoption because they care about themselves and, more importantly, they care about their baby.
 Placing a baby with an adoption agency in Maine can provide:

 Even if you have not 100% decided to place your baby for adoption, contacting an adoption agency in Maine or adoption organization, like Angel Adoption, is a great way to weigh your options.
 Our staff of adoption professionals will help you make an adoption plan and discover your needs during your pregnancy.
-Your adoption professional will answer any questions you may have, and provide you with all the information you need to move forward.
+Your adoption coordinator will answer any questions you may have, and provide you with all the information you need to move forward.

 You are probably wondering how this works.
 Here is an overview of the steps you take to complete the adoption process.